-- RG-1: Any regional governmental structure must have a legally assured base of revenue and appropriate enforcement powers. - RG-2: Policy planning, coordination and data collection should be regional in scope. - RG-3: Open governmental processes and improved media coverage are essential to develop citizen understanding and participation in regional issues.
+- The League of Women Voters of Washington believes that: - RG-1: Any regional governmental structure must have a legally assured base of revenue and appropriate enforcement powers. - RG-2: Policy planning, coordination and data collection should be regional in scope. - RG-3: Open governmental processes and improved media coverage are essential to develop citizen understanding and participation in regional issues.